 Cilantro needs at least 6-8 hours of direct sunlight to flourish.
 The leaves are usually ready to be harvested about 4 weeks after planting.
 Coriander seeds are usually ready for harvest 6-7 weeks after planting.
 Cilantro plants grow well with other herbs like basil, mint and parsley.
 In warmer climates, if the seeds are not harvested, the plants will re-seed themselves and cilantro can be grown year round with minimal effort.
 Cilantro can be grown in both containers and in the ground.

 Cilantro leaves are better eaten fresh.
 If they are dried, they lose much of their flavor.
 However, they can be frozen in water or blended with butter for long-term storage.
-Cilantro tastes great with garlic, mint, chives and cumin.
+Cilantro tastes great with garlic, mint, chives, citrus and cumin.
 It has a very bright flavor and fresh-cut cilantro fills the room with a wonderful aroma like no other.

 Coriander seeds have a somewhat spicy flavor that is even more intense than the leaves.
 The seeds can be stored for months on end.
 They can be ground up and used in lots of different dishes.